luizvid/jstree-angular/README.md

 ## Quick start

 ### Include all neccessary files
-To get started you need 3 things in your page:
+To get started you need 4 things in your page:
  1. jQuery (anything above 1.9.1 will work)
  2. A jstree theme (there is only one theme supplied by default)
  3. The jstree source file
+ 4. The jstree-angular.js source file

 ```html
 <script src="//cdnjs.cloudflare.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>